-It works like this: At n' field locations selected using simple random sampling or grid sampling, the inexpensive analysis method is used.
-Then, for each of n of the n' locations, the expensive analysis method is also conducted.
+It works like this: At 'n' field locations selected using simple random sampling or grid sampling, the inexpensive analysis method is used.
+Then, for some of the 'n' locations, the expensive analysis method is also conducted (nE).
 The data from these two analysis methods are used to estimate the mean and the standard error (SE: the standard deviation of the estimated mean).
 The method of estimating the mean and SE assumes there is a linear relationship between the inexpensive and expensive analysis methods.
-If the linear correlation between the two methods is sufficiently high (close to 1), and if the cost of the inexpensive analysis method is sufficiently less than that of the expensive analysis method, then CS
+If the linear correlation between the two methods is sufficiently high (close to 1), and if the cost of the inexpensive analysis method is sufficiently less than that of the expensive analysis method, then CS is expected to be more cost effective at estimating the population mean than if the entire measurement budget was spent on obtaining only expensive analysis results at field locations selected using simple random sampling or grid sampling.